Pesc0/imgui-cmake/README.md

 When using the broadcom drivers you may have to ```export SDL_VIDEODRIVER=rpi``` before running the program.

-# About the examples
+# About the example

 - `example_sdl_opengl3`: exactly the same as the original imgui example.
-It does not use the provided wrapper.
-- `example_wrapper_simple`: showcases how to use the multithreaded wrapper by displaying the imgui demo window.
-If all you want to do is get imgui working you should use this code.
-- `example_wrapper_withGL`: showcases how to use the multithreaded wrapper and additionally to the imgui demo a red triangle is drawn on the background, to show how OpenGL code can be integrated in the application.
-If you are doing anything remotely serious with OpenGL it is recommended you write your own engine and use the raw SDL and ImGui interfaces used in `example_sdl_opengl3`.